Stop making cents: US Mint moves forward with plans to kill the penny

-An immediate annual savings of $56 million in reduced material costs is expected by stopping penny production, according to the official, who was not authorized to discuss the matter publicly and spoke on condition of anonymity to preview the news.
+By stopping the penny's production, the Treasury expects an immediate annual savings of $56 million in reduced material costs, according to the official, who was not authorized to discuss the matter publicly and spoke on condition of anonymity to preview the news.

 In February, President Donald Trump announced that he had ordered his administration to cease production of the 1-cent coin.